cunni319/plasma_GCA_2023/README.md

 clinical and demographic variables for all three study groups.
 This includes: Study group, age, prednisone use, BMI, aspirin use, sex, PGA, Smoking status, and CRP.
 Each clinical and demographic variable had an individual linear regression model constructed.
-The *P*-value and the R<sup>2</sup> for the variable of interest are saved to make a lollipop plot with the lenth of the line representing the significance and the size of the point representing the R<sup>2</sup> value.
+The *P*-value and the R<sup>2</sup> for the variable of interest are saved to make a lollipop plot with the lenth of the line representing the linear regression model *P*-value and the size of the point representing the R<sup>2</sup> value.

 The Physician's Global Assessment (PGA) is a commonly used GCA measurement for disease